 ROTONE - Guitar testing setup for strings vibration pattern replication

-A Stratocaster solid body electric guitar as well as a Les Paul model have been tested before and after acoustic vibration sessions using the ROTONE device.
-The guitars used are seasoned, decades old instruments.
+A Stratocaster model solid body electric guitar as well as a Les Paul model have been tested before and after acoustic vibration sessions using the ROTONE device.
+The guitars are seasoned, decades old instruments.
 The results are demonstrating that the acoustic vibrations generated by the instrument strings are positively affecting the tone by improving the acoustic resonance in guitars wood elements.